Migrating Virtual Machines to Akamai Cloud With Packer

 Troubleshooting Common Issues

-It is possible that the Packer build process fails on image creation, and you see output that looks like the following:
+If the Packer build fails during image creation, you may see output similar to the following:

 ==> linode.migration: Failed to wait for image creation: event 1146467561 has failed